 Environmental improvements at Bloomfield Walkway

-We will begin delivering environmental improvements at Bloomfield Walkway in east Belfast on 10 April 2019.
+Work began on environmental improvements at Bloomfield Walkway in east Belfast in April 2019.

-The stretch of walkway – which runs from Beersbridge Road onto Upper Newtownards Road at the Holywood Arches – is owned by the Department for Infrastructure who have provided funding for the scheme, which we will deliver.
+The Department for Infrastructure owns the stretch of walkway, which runs from Beersbridge Road onto Upper Newtownards Road at the Holywood Arches.
+They are funding the scheme, which we are delivering.

 - new planting and landscaping